 The Drug Enforcement Agency (DEA) has divided drugs into different categories based on the risk they offer for harm or abuse.
 These include Schedule I, II, III, IV, and V. These classifications were initially established by the FDA back in 1970 when the Controlled Substance Act (CSA) was passed.

-This means the drugs with the lower risks, and significant counter benefits are listed among the Schedule V list.
+This means the drugs with the lower risks, and significant counter benefits are listed on the Schedule V list.

 Schedule I is the most alarming list, as all drugs listed under the Schedule I list are illegal to possess, and can result in serious legal implications.
-This is why the Kratom withdrawal from Schedule I was great news for Kratom enthusiasts.
+This is why the withdrawal of Kratom from Schedule I was great news for Kratom enthusiasts.

 Kratom Withdrawal by DEA From Schedule I